 And lastly, from The Warehouse, is Waikato Valley Chocolate’s 100g loose foil-wrapped eggs; in a variety of colours, $3, Rainforest Alliance certified.

 Waikato Valley Chocolates has a sampler box of luxury mid-sized eggs with a mix of white, milk and dark chocolate eggs.
 Rainforest Alliance certified, 150g with 6 eggs, $10, sold at The Warehouse.

 Nestle Milkybar and Smarties egg hunt packs (8 eggs for around $9) are widely available - look for them at The Warehouse or your local supermarket.
 Rainforest Alliance certified.

 The Warehouse has a “Nice”-branded box of mini milk chocolate eggs with bunny ears.
 Rainforest Alliance cocoa, $5, 56g.

-The 85g After Eight bunny, available from The Warehouse and various supermarkets for $4-$5.
-The manufacturer, Nestle Hungary, has confirmed its made with Rainforest Alliance certified cocoa.
+The 85g After Eight bunny, available from The Warehouse and various supermarkets for around $6, Rainforest Alliance certified cocoa.

 Countdown and Fresh Choice are stocking a hollow chocolate bunny filled with smarties; Rainforest Alliance certified, 94g for around $5-$6

-At The Warehouse there are two soft toy bunnies boxed with chocolate eggs - one from Park Avenue, the other from Waikato Valley Chocolates.
-Both $12, both Rainforest Alliance certified (although we have no idea if the soft toys were made in slave-free conditions - slavery’s a big issue in the textile industry).
+Staying at The Warehouse, they’re also stocking various soft toys boxed with a a 50g Easter egg.
+Made by Waikato Valley Chocolates, $12, Rainforest Alliance certified (although we have no idea if the soft toys were made in slave-free conditions - slavery’s a big issue in the textile industry).